cc-hpc-itwm/tarantella/README.md

 tensorflow.python.framework.errors_impl.NotFoundError: /p/hpc/soft/tarantella/tf2.2/tnt-0.6.1/lib/tarantella/libtnt-tfops.so: undefined symbol: _ZN10tensorflow8OpKernel11TraceStringEPNS_15OpKernelContextEb
 ```

+* **Solution:** Make sure to load the same conda environment that was used when compiling Tarantella.

+* **Issues on Beehive/LTS machines**
+Sometimes `conda` picks up a TensorFlow package installed in `~/.local`,
+even if an environment is loaded.
+This might cause such TensorFlow version mismatch errors.
+A possible solution is to remove the default TensorFlow package installation
+from `~/.local/lib/python3.7/site-packages/tensorflow`.

-In such cases check if the tensorflow is loaded from the correct path using the below
+Check if the tensorflow is loaded from the correct path:

 ```
 (/p/hpc/soft/tarantella/tf2.2/tf2.2) [kadur@node024 examples]$ python